Home » Nutrient-Rich Vegetables That Promote Hermit Crab Health

 Cucumber

-Cucumber is water-filled, which is important as hermit crabs can easily dry out.
-It’s also high in calcium, while the skin is packed with carotenoids.
+Cucumber is 96% water, which is vital because hermit crabs can dry out.
+It’s also high in calcium.
+Fresh, sliced cucumber is good for hermit crabs, but you can dehydrate it.

 Eggplant